digma-ai/digma/README.md

 ## :raised_eyebrow:	What is Digma

-Digma is a Continuous Feedback platform, comprised of an analysis backend and an IDE plugin with the goal of continually analyzing observability sources and providing feedback during development.
+Digma is a tool that profiles your application execution in runtime and identifies critical performance issues.
+Digma is comprised of an analysis backend (running locally on containers) and an IDE plugin as the main front end (Jetbrains only for now).
+The plugin provides code-level insights related to performance, query issues, bottlenecks scaling problems, and more.

-Digma makes observability relevant in dev, empowering developers to own their code all the way to production, improving code quality and preventing critical issues before they escalate.

 ## :gear: How Digma works

-The Digma IDE plugin provides code-level insights related to performance, errors and usage, available as you edit your code.
-The insights are continually generated from your OpenTelemetry traces and metrics which are collected and analyzed by the Digma backend.
+Digma's backend receives OTEL data from your application (collected automatically when you run it locally), analyzes it, and identifies specific issues in the code execution.
+All of the data is handled locally in order to support compliance requirements and no code changes are required.
+Digma cam profile data from multiple environments, including dev, test, staging, production etc.

 ## 🚀 Getting started